Wizards snap 16-game losing streak with 112-100 victory over Hornets

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — Feeling the weight of a 16-game losing streak, the Washington Wizards dug in and played one of their best quarters of the season.

-Kyle Kuzma scored 28 points, Deni Avdija added 18 and the Wizards snapped their skid with a 112-100 victory over the Charlotte Hornets on Friday night.
-Washington outscored the Hornets 44-24 in the final period.
+WASHINGTON (AP) — Kyle Kuzma scored 28 points, Deni Avdija added 18 and the Washington Wizards snapped their 16-game losing streak with a 112-100 victory over the Charlotte Hornets on Friday night.

-“I think the pride kicked in,” Avdija said.
-“We were like, man, we lost so much in a row, we're trying to get out of this slump.
-This is our chance right here.
-We knew that's our chance.
-We have tough games coming up and this game was close, it was down to the wire, and I think everybody was like, OK, enough.”

 Washington had matched a team record of 16 consecutive losses set during the 2009-10 season, but the Wizards avoided claiming the mark alone.
 Charlotte now has the NBA’s longest active skid at six games despite a 32-point, 12-rebound effort from Miles Bridges.

-One game after squandering a 21-point second-quarter lead against Orlando, the Wizards let a 15-point advantage get away and trailed by 10 early in the fourth.
+One game after squandering a 21-point second-quarter lead against Orlando, the Wizards let a 15-point advantage get away and trailed by 10 late in the third quarter.
 But on a night when both teams had a terrible time shooting 3-pointers, Kuzma and Avdija were able to hurt Charlotte down the stretch by attacking the basket.

-“That's their game.
-That's their strength,” Washington interim coach Brian Keefe said.
-“When we're playing good, we're making quick decisions and those guys are getting downhill.”

 Washington led 85-82 after a 17-4 run and was able to close out its first victory since Jan.
 29 at San Antonio.
 The Wizards hadn’t won at home since Dec.
 29 against Brooklyn.